materiaraiding/materiaraiding-old/tea.md

 If 2 players with different Nisi's combine, both players will die and as some Nisi have been lost, it will result in a wipe as you will not survive Verdict.
 Thus, throughout this phase, everyone must be aware of their surroundings and move carefully and with purpose, to avoid any collisions.

 BJ will then cast **Link-Up**, which inflicts 1 healer with a **water debuff** and 1 DPS with a **lightning debuff**.
 At the end of the debuff timers, they explode:
-- The damage of the water explosion needs to be split between at least 3 players and
+- The damage of the water explosion needs to be split between at least 3 players
 - The lightning explosion damage needs to be split between at least 2 players.

 The debuffs are then passed onto someone who was in the stack.
 Players who have wielded a debuff will then have a **resistance down** to what they had.
 So, someone who just passed a water debuff cannot be in any future water stacks and someone who just passed a lightning debuff cannot be in another lightning explosion.

 This part won't resolve for a little while so don't worry about it just yet.

-As the debuffs appear, 2 chakrams will appear on the wall 180 degrees from each other and will bait onto a random player - this is why everyone spreads closely in the middle, to ensure they pass through the middle.
+As the debuffs appear, 2 chakrams will appear on the wall 180 degrees from each other - this will bait onto a random player then cut across the arena.
+As they are baited, this is why everyone spreads closely in the middle, to ensure they pass through the middle.
 Everyone will then run outwards to the wall (while not being in line with a chakram) to avoid the chakrams as they cut across the arena.

 {: .warning }
 Since chakrams are baited they may not necessarily do a straight line across the arena and might cut in at a weird angle - when you run to the wall, make sure you are a good distance away from a chakram so you don't accidentally get clipped.